2046 (film): Production

 It took four years to complete the film.
 During that time, production was closed because of the SARS epidemic in March 2003.

 It was picked up by Sony Pictures Classics for distribution in the United States, and was released on 5 August 2005.

 Title

-2046 is the number of the hotel room in In the Mood for Love in which Chow Mo-wan (Tony Leung Chiu-wai) and Su Li-zhen (Maggie Cheung) meet to write their kung fu novel serial.
-It is the number of a hotel room occupied by Lulu, and later by Bai Ling at the Oriental Hotel, while Mo-Wan's room number is 2047.

-Chow writes science fiction stories, in which 2046 is a popular year and place to which people travel through time.
-The stories are titled 2046 and later 2047 (in collaboration with Wang Jing-wen).

-The year 2046 has its own significance for Hong Kong, as it is 49 years after the handover of Hong Kong by the British on 1 July 1997.
+2046 has its own significance for Hong Kong, as it is 49 years after the handover of Hong Kong by the British on 1 July 1997.
 At the time of handover, the Mainland government promised fifty years of self-regulation for the former British colony.
-The year 2046 references the moment before Hong Kong's special, self-regulated status ends.
+2046 thus references the year before Hong Kong's special, self-regulated status ends.